Pramod07Ch/DevOps/terraform_basics/README.md

     <--- high              ---> low
     -var, -var-file ; auto.tfvars; terrafrom.tfvars; SHELL, ENV, VARS

     4) How to pass a SHELL variable in terraform : export TF_VAR_STATE=AP
+    5) Datasource in Terraform helps us in querying the information that is already available on Provider and this eliminates the static declarartion of variables
 ```